causztic/nextjs-blog/posts/rails-gotcha-with-options.md

 2. `nickname` is validated if nickname is required, and
 3. `real_name` is validated if nickname is *not* required.

 I wrote several behavioural tests for the migration scenario, and then subsequently extended `some_scenario`, giving it a more generic name in the process.
-During the PR, a colleague graciously pointed out the double negatives in my new code, so I promptly changed it:
+During the code review, a colleague graciously pointed out the double negatives in my new code, so I promptly changed it:

 ~~~ruby
 with_options if: -> { require_presence_validation } do